devnotes86/netcore-integration-tests/README.md

-appsettings.json file is exclided from Git:
+appsettings.json file is excluded from Git:

 {